Post title or brief description

 Stoupa.

-Repeat visitors are common, which says something.
-The Mani has a way of leaving things unfinished – a road not taken, a village passed through too quickly, a stretch of interior that was always going to be tomorrow’s detour and then wasn’t.
-People come back because the peninsula is large enough and varied enough that a week doesn’t cover it, and because what they found the first time was good enough to warrant another attempt at the rest.
+Repeat visitors are common in the Mani, which says something about the place.
+The peninsula has a way of leaving things unfinished: a road not taken, a village passed through too quickly, a stretch of interior that was always going to be tomorrow’s detour and then wasn’t.

 What the repeat visitor almost universally reports is that the Mani remains consistent.
 It doesn’t change quickly.
-The tower villages look the same.
+The tower houses look the same.
 The cats are still everywhere.
 The Byzantine churches still have their doors open or locked with no discernible logic.
-That consistency, in a country where the more popular islands can shift significantly from season to season and year to year, is part of what brings people back.
-The Mani isn’t trying to become something else.
-For a certain kind of traveller, that’s the whole point.
+That consistency, in a peloponnese region where the more popular destinations can shift significantly from season to season and year to year, is part of what brings people back.

 PS โ€” Planning a Vacation Soon?
 Use My Proven Booking System!